stormearthandlava/stormearthandlava.github.io/guide/general/builds.md

  - {{ site.data.talent.dre }} procs do not impact rotation priority and should be read the same regardless.
 In practice this means 'filler' spells like {{ site.data.talent.if }} and buffed {{ site.data.spell.frs }} are eliminated when {{ site.data.talent.dre }} procs happen *unless you have to move* because {{ site.data.spell.lvb }} will always be available during them.
 You will also continue to spend maelstrom on {{ site.data.talent.eb }} as usual.

 ## Opener
-Follow the cast sequences below for your chosen opener.
+Follow the cast sequence below for your opener.
 A <span style="color:red">red arrow</span> indicates the time the boss is pulled.
 Please note that openers are a *very* minor and nit-picky increase (or sometimes decrease!), and adapting to the fight is much more important.

 ~3.5 seconds from pull
 <div class="opener">